-Whatcom Community College offers degree programs approved by the Washington Student Achievement Council-the State Approving Agency-for the enrollment of those students eligible under Veterans Administration (VA) education benefit programs.
-Veterans, reservists, and eligible dependents should contact Veteran Services at 360.383.3015 to begin their education at Whatcom.
+Whatcom Community College offers selected degree programs approved by the Washington Student Achievement Council (WSAC) and Work Force Training and Education Coordinating Board (WTECB) for enrollment of students eligible to receive education benefits under Title 38 and Title 10, U.S. Code.
+Veterans, reservists, and eligible dependents should contact Veteran Services at 360.383.3015 to start at Whatcom.

-Eligible veterans and dependents must apply for admission to Whatcom and are encouraged to contact veteran services as early as possible before enrolling.
-Depending on the student's funding status, payment of benefits may be made directly to the student, or both to the student and to the College.
-Students should be prepared to meet the cost of tuition, fees, books, and other expenses prior to receiving any payments from the VA.
-Benefit payments are mailed directly to the student's residence or directly deposited into the bank account of the student's choice.
-Generally, payments are made at the end of each month of school attendance for as long as the student is enrolled and making satisfactory progress.
+Eligible students must apply for admission to Whatcom and are encouraged to contact Whatcom's veteran services as early as possible to activate education benefits and complete mandatory paperwork.
+Students are required to declare an approved degree program and authorized to enroll in, only, the courses necessary to satisfy declared degree requirements.
+All prior credits, earned from military service and prior institutions, must be evaluated and applied to the declared degree.
+Students will not be allowed to repeat any classes in which they received a passing grade.
+Depending on the student's chapter of benefit, payments may be made directly to the student, or both to the student and the College.
+Students should be prepared to meet the cost of tuition, fees, books, and other expenses prior to receiving payments from their education benefits.
+Generally, payments are made at the end of each month of school attendance for as long as the student is entitled and making satisfactory academic progress.

-It is the responsibility of the student to stay in contact with Whatcom's veteran services office to ensure the continuation of benefits on a quarterly basis.
-This also includes changes to the student's enrollment status, such as adding or dropping classes.
+It is the responsibility of the student to enroll in courses that satisfy declared degree requirements and stay in contact with Whatcom's veteran services office to ensure the continuation of benefits on a quarterly basis.
+This also includes changes to the student's enrollment status, such as adding or dropping classes, and changes to tuition and fees.
+Veterans benefit recipients are required to maintain satisfactory academic progress according to the College's policies.
+Failure to comply with Veterans Administration regulations and College policies may result in termination of benefits.